albertan017/LLM4Decompile/README.md

 ## 3. How to Use The Model
-We provide LLM4Decompile ranging from 1.3B to 33B and upload the models in Hugging Face.
+Our LLM4Decompile includes models with sizes between 1.3 billion and 33 billion parameters, and we have made these models available on Hugging Face.

 [llm4decompile-1.3b](https://huggingface.co/arise-sustech/llm4decompile-1.3b)